MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/designer-overview.md

 ### Tool pane

-When you start making your card, you'll use items from the Tool pane.
-There are three categories of items in the pane:
+When you start making your card, you'll use controls from the Tool pane.
+There are three categories of controls in the pane:

 - Display: Add text and media to cards.
 - Input: Add different types of input boxes to collect information from users.